-This feasibility study will be undertaken in 12 care homes across two sites (North London and Northern Ireland) with recruitment on both arms of the study in each setting.
-In order to achieve the overall estimated sample size for the study, we aim to recruit six care homes at each study site with an average of ten residents (participants) to be recruited in each home (n=120); 60 participants will receive the co-designed intervention (n=60) and 60 will receive routine practice (n=60).
-A minimum of five and a maximum of twenty participants will be recruited at each care home.
-When the care homes are randomised to either the control or intervention arm, they will be stratified according to study site (London and Belfast), so that that there are three intervention and three control homes at each study site.
+This feasibility study will be undertaken in up to 24 care homes at each site (London and Northern Ireland) with recruitment on both arms of the study in each setting.
+In order to achieve the overall estimated sample size for the study, we aim to recruit up to twelve care homes at each study site with a minimum of five residents (participants) to be recruited in each home (n=120); 60 participants will receive the co-designed intervention (n=60) and 60 will receive routine practice (n=60).
+A minimum of five participants will be recruited at each care home.
+When the care homes are randomised to either the control or intervention arm, they will be stratified according to study site (London and Northern Ireland), so that that there are approximately equal number of intervention and control homes at each study site.
 The specific inclusion and exclusion criteria for the trial will be: